AllMangasReader-dev/AMR/README.md

 INSTALLATION
 -------------
+Download http://www.allmangasreader.com/versions/AllMangasReader_V1_5_0_BETA.crx using right-click "save as...", go to the extension page and drag-n-drop the file.
+The extension will autoupdate.

+Manual installation
 1. Download the zip file or clone the git repository
 2. Go to the extension list.
 3. Activate "Developers Mode"